 Amazon’s new targeting mechanism for Sponsored Products — Product Attribute Targeting (PAT) — allows you to expand your targeting reach beyond the use of keywords.
 As a reminder, keyword targeting allows you to choose keywords to show your products in customer searches, a strategy that you likely utilize when you know the search terms that consumers use to find items similar to yours.

 With PAT, you can express the product pages where you want your ads to appear.
-For example, PAT offers granular targeting down to the level of specific product features, such as category, brand, price, star rating, or a set of ASINs.
+For example, PAT offers granular targeting down to the level of specific product features, such as category (i.e. “women’s running shoes”), brand, price, star rating, or a set of ASINs similar to your advertised product.
 These granular attributes that can be targeted are known as “targeting clauses” and are identified by a target ID.

 Essentially, with Product Attribute Targeting, you can express intent for where you want your ads to appear based on the attributes of the product you are able to specify.
 With more in-depth product targeting capabilities, it is easier to reach consumers as they search through results pages and product detail pages for specific products similar to yours.
-PAT ads can show up in all of the same places that a Sponsored Product ad can — such as search results pages, product detail pages, add-to-cart pages, and check out pages.
+PAT ads, like Sponsored Product ads, can appear in the following locations:

 1. Right now, PAT is only available for Sponsored Products, at the ad group level within manual campaigns.